klementtan/klementtan.com/_posts/2022-03-12-cpp-reference-binding-rules.md

 Rule: `const` and non-`const` arguments can be bind to `const` ref parameters but `const` arguments cannot bind to non-`const` parameters.

-My reasoning: This makes sense as converting object to `const` on the callee side will not change anything on the caller side even if the object is non-`const`.
+My reasoning: This makes sense as converting an object to `const` on the callee side will not change anything on the caller side even if the object is non-`const`.
 However, the converse will not be true as converting a `const` object on the caller side to non-`const` object on the callee side can allow the callee to modify the object